-The student must attend all conferences set by the Office of Student Rights in regards to the application process.
+The student must attend all conferences set by the Office of Student Rights in regards to the diversion process.
 During the initial conference regarding the incident report a determination will be made as to the disposition of the incident.
-If the student meets the eligibility criteria an application may be obtained and the diversion process initiated.
-The student will be need to complete the diversion application within 5 working days of formal adjudication, all necessary documents and materials must be submitted with the application.
-Partial applications will not be accepted.

-Assessments
+If the student meets the eligibility criteria during that initial conference the diversion agreement can proceed Assessments